Ways to SEO Infographics Like a Genius

 3. Master Off-Page SEO

-Off-Page SEO (also known as “Off-Site SEO”) off-page SEO is all the stuff that you do off of your site to get Google and other search engines to see your website as trustworthy and authoritative.
+Off-Page SEO (also known as “Off-Site SEO”) Off-page SEO is everything you do off of your site to get Google and other search engines to see your website as trustworthy and authoritative.
 This includes building backlinks, increasing brand signals, and encouraging engagement and shares on social media.

 Here’s how to do it: